SofijaErkin/basic-tool-mac/linux/color_plugins_vim.md

 #### config VIM on macOS

+If you have installed clang-format via brew, the `clang-format` has been

+downloaded under `/usr/local/Cellar/clang-format@5/`, with it's executable file

+`clang-format` under `/usr/local/Cellar/clang-format@5/5.0.2/bin/clang-format`,

+with it's configuration file `clang-format.py` under

+`/usr/local/Cellar/clang-format@5/5.0.2/share/clang/clang-format.py`.

+Also, the `clang-format@5.0` will create soft link executable file

+`clang-format` under `/usr/local/bin/`, that's why while I check where the

+clang-format is no matter using `where clang-format` or which `clang-format`

+or even `whereis clang-format`, that always shows `/usr/local/bin/`.

+If you want to check where soft link `/usr/local/bin/clang-format` linked to?

+Just use the command to check

+`cd /usr/local/bin/ && pwd && ls -al | grep "clang-format"`, liking mine

+showing

+`/usr/local/bin/clang-format -> ../Cellar/clang-format@5/5.0.2/bin/clang-format`.

+And the clang-format@5.0 soft link create configuration file `clang-format.py`

+ under `/usr/local/share/clang/`, with linking to

+ `/usr/local/Cellar/clang-format@5/5.0.2/share/clang/clang-format.py`.

 Config via `~/vimrc`, add the below to `~/.vimrc` for macOS:

     " use leader + f in NORMAL Model